Submit your M.A. or Ph.D. application for the fall semester following the deadlines below.

 You must input the names and contact information for each recommendation provider in ApplyYourself.

-The GRE (General) is required for all applicants and must have been taken within five years of date of application.
+The GRE (General Test) is required for all applicants and must have been taken within five years of date of application.
+You do not need to take any GRE subject tests.
 Due to the length of processing time all applicants should take the GRE test no later than the October testing date to meet the December application deadline.
 Be sure to request that ETS send your scores to the University of Minnesota Graduate School (using institution code 6874).

 Students whose native language is not English are required to submit English Language proficiency scores.